August 15, 2025

 Premium Professional Kits

 Premium kits offer laboratory-level accuracy and detailed reporting.
-These monitors often include calibration certificates and meet professional standards.
-Premium options make sense for people with serious health conditions.
+These monitors include calibration certificates and meet professional standards.
+Premium options make sense for people with serious health conditions or anyone running a 91-day radon test alongside other monitoring.

 • Laboratory-level accuracy